cjpais/writing/serve/todo/index.md

 * Daily gets generated from writing, stream, podcast, etc.
   * Really we want a weekly and monthly too.
   * Basically a really quick way to look at the past and digest it in a comic book like way.
 A story.
+    * Should get WeiWei involved in this to see if she would have some interest.

 * Start a podcast just asking questions, posing questions, ideating